- Oops!Something went wrong.Please try again later.

 He had a black eye, he explained, from playing pickup basketball the Monday after the party.
 (A fellow player told the cops that Paul showed up with the black eye and, when asked where he got it, claimed he just woke up with it.)
 In a subsequent interview with campus police, Paul said he sustained the injury while doing repair work on a truck at his father's house but hadn't wanted to "sound stupid" before.

-A police report stated that Paul's roommate, who had been away for the weekend, said Paul had told him he walked Kristin to her dorm and then came back.
+A police report stated that Paul's roommate, who had been away for the weekend, said Paul told him of the night in question that he walked Kristin to her dorm and went back to his room.
 But also he had teased Paul about the case, the roommate added, and when he asked Paul "what he did" with Kristin, Paul said, "She's home with my parents."

-Meanwhile, some friends had gone looking for Kristin on Saturday and Sunday when she failed to turn up and knocks on her door went unanswered.
+Meanwhile, some friends had gone looking for Kristin later that weekend when she failed to turn up and knocks on her door went unanswered.
 But authorities reportedly weren't alerted until Kristin's roommate, Crystal Calvin, returned to the dorm on Monday, May 27, and saw Kristin's purse and other personal items in the room where she'd last seen them Friday.
 She called the University Police Department twice, and later that day they reached out to Kristin's parents to see if she was at home with them.